Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 If you are inputting corrections from paper to your screen, line numbers make comparing formats easier and faster.
 Just be sure to input the corrections by starting at the end and working backward.
 Making adjustments from the beginning may cause the line numbering to change as you work down.

-In critique groups, referring to a line number is much easier than referring to the “second paragraph from bottom, second to last line.”
+In writers groups, referring to a line number is much easier than referring to the “second paragraph from bottom, second to last line.”

 To learn how to incorporate line numbers, search for or type “line numbers” in the help feature on your personal word-processing program.